Saturday, April 28, 2012

 My Mother The Cheerleader.
 A Novel by Robert Sharenow

 My Mother The Cheerleader explores a very specific event in 20th century American history; the desegregation of schools in 1960 in the Ninth Ward of New Orleans.
-This event is recounted through the eyes of thirteen year old Louise Collins, who lives with her mother, Pauline, in their boardinghouse, Rooms On Desire.
+This event is recounted through the eyes of thirteen-year-old Louise Collins, who lives with her mother, Pauline, in their boardinghouse, Rooms On Desire.

 Life for young Louise is uneventful until desegregation is ordered for the Ninth Ward's all-white elementary schools.
-In November 1960, six black girls are permitted to attend the schools; one of these girls, Ruby Bridges, is enrolled in Louise's school, William Frantz Elementary School.
-This has resulted in the white students being pulled from school in protest and a group of mothers known as "the cheerleaders" gathering every morning to taunt and harass little Ruby as she is walked into the school by federal marshals.
+In November 1960, four Negro girls are permitted to attend the schools; three are attending McDonogh No. 19 Elementary School, while one of these girls, Ruby Bridges, is enrolled in Louise's school, William Frantz Elementary School.

+"The cheerleaders" also draw the ire of writer John Steinbeck, one of Louise's favourite authors.
+He writes about the cheerleaders in his book, Travels With Charley, a book about Steinbeck's travels across America in 1960 with Charley, his large poodle.
+His views on the Cheerleaders didn't really sit well with Louise because, like those opposed to segregation, he too tended to dehumanize those he didn't agree with.
+"They were not mothers, not even women.
+They were crazy actors, playing to a crazy audience."
+To Louise, her mother is both a mother and a human being."
+But Louise believes that what we see on the outside isn't necessarily the full picture.
 "I don't blame Mr. Steinbeck for writing what he did.
 He saw my mother and the other Cheerleaders from the outside looking in.
 From that point of view, I'm sure he thought he was painting a very accurate portrait.
 However, I saw my mother and her friends from the inside.
 And I've found that people always tend to look different from that angle, when you can really get in close and get a good look at all the details that hang just below the surface."

-So My Mother The Cheerleader tells the story of Louise's mother, over a period of a few days, and what happens when she meets a friend of John Steinbeck who comes to stay at their boardinghouse.
-This friend, Morgan Miller, arrives in the Ninth Ward with the intention of reconnecting with his brother.
+The rooming house, Rooms On Desire, a play on its location at the corner of Desire and North Galvez streets is "just a plain pea-green wood house with white trim, featuring three stories, six bedrooms A Negro lady, Charlotte Dupree helps Louise's mother run the house, which has one long-time boarder, seventy-six year old Cornelius Landroux.
+Steinbeck's friend, Morgan Miller, arrives in the Ninth Ward with the intention of reconnecting with his brother.
 Unlike most of the men who frequent Rooms on Desire, Morgan is a gentleman, confident and "usually comfortable in his own skin and with the world in general."
 He treats Pauline with respect and Louise with a gentle kindness, often helping smooth things over for her, when her mother is harsh.

 Louise who has been pulled from school decides to spend her time "snooping" on Morgan.
 She wants to know who he is, because he's so different from anyone who has ever stayed at the boardinghouse.
 However, Louise's snooping reveals secrets she's not prepared for, about her mother, about herself, and about the world.